CenturyLinkCloud/PublicKB/Ecosystem Partners/ecosystem-program-resources-blueprints.md

 ### Ongoing Blueprints QA

 CenturyLink customers trust that all services available as part of the [Marketplace Provider Program](https://www.centurylinkcloud.com/marketplace/program/) will deploy and function as expected.
-To that end CenturyLink executed an ongoing testing service that validates successful deployment and operation of all public Blueprints on a regular basis.
+To that end CenturyLink maintains quality throughout the Marketplace by executring an ongoing testing service that validates successful deployment and operation of all public Blueprints on a regular basis.